awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 ## Creating a Traffic Policy<a name="traffic-policies-creating"></a>

-To create a traffic policy, perform the following procedure\.
+To create a traffic policy, perform the following procedure\.<a name="traffic-policies-creating-procedure"></a>

 **To create a traffic policy**